Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 ### ***D. Sideboarding Constraints***

 *Players may utilize a standardized sideboard to adapt their strategies between games in a competitive match.
 The sideboard is governed by two simultaneous constraints: it may contain a maximum of 10 physical cards, and the combined CP value of those cards must not exceed 40 CP.
-All cards within the sideboard must strictly adhere to the Domain Point restrictions established by your primary Mission roster.*
+All cards within the sideboard must strictly adhere to the Domain Point restrictions established by your primary Mission roster, and as previously noted, the combined total of any specific card between your main deck and sideboard cannot exceed that card's printed Duplicates stat.*

 ## ***IV.
 The Battlefield and Spatial Capacity***